SerhanMiah/VideoGameOnlineShop/README.md

 This phase was all about bringing our backend services and frontend interface together.
 Angular, a component-based framework, facilitated the smooth interaction between the user and our ASP.NET backend.

+Started by creating seeding data using the models of games and its relationships.
+I started to build a few seeding data to test the application both the backend and frontend.
+Using insomia, I wanted to test if the application is able to retrieve the information from the required endpoints and HTTP request.

 API Creation: Leveraging ASP.NET, we crafted RESTful APIs to enable communication between the frontend and backend.
 Every video game and user action had its corresponding API endpoint, ensuring full system functionality.
+The same functionality based on the user's login, register and profile and the ability to generate JWT token for authenticating users.

+These endpoints creation was created in the Controller section and was seperated into different parts.
+The Auth controller was a struggle as I wanted to use JWT token to authenticate

+Once these tests were carried out I started using swagger to see if I was able to retrieve the data in JSON format.
+I also used bearer token to authenticate the user in insomia and console log to see if the user were logged in.
+For a more dramatic feel I switched to toaster

 ### Phase 4 Styling the Frontend

+Over the past few days, I have poured my creative energy into designing a website that truly reflects my personal style.
+By leveraging the powerful combination of Bootstrap, Tailwind, CSS and SASS, I was able to add a level of sophistication and polish to the site's design that truly sets it apart.

+In addition to aesthetics, I also devoted time to optimizing the site for mobile devices through code refactoring and implementation of CSS media.
+These enhancements have truly elevated the site's functionality and aesthetics to new heights, making it a truly immersive and engaging experience for all who visit.